 The internship program is open to students pursuing physics, engineering, computer science, math, chemistry, or related majors.
 We aim to strengthen our research by increasing diversity.

-The research internships will be structured to encourage students to persist in a STEM major through college, to train them in skills needed for a future career in the STEM workforce, in order to sustain a diverse and inclusive talent pool in research and innovation.
+The research internships will be structured to encourage students to persist in a STEM major through college and to train them in skills needed for a future career in the STEM workforce, in order to sustain a diverse and inclusive talent pool in research and innovation.

-The program is funded by U.S. Department of Energy and National Science Foundation funds awarded to the U.S. CMS Operations at Fermilab and the University of Nebraska-Lincoln, and additionally the IRIS-HEP program.
+The program is funded by U.S. Department of Energy RENEW-HEP: U.S. CMS SPRINT award at Tougaloo College, Brown University, University of Puerto Rico (Mayaguez), and University of Wisconsin; and the U.S. CMS Operations program at Fermilab and the University of Nebraska-Lincoln.

-Questions about the U.S. CMS internship program can be directed to Prof. Meenakshi Narain email@example.com, chair of the U.S. CMS Collaboration Board.
+Questions about the US CMS internship program can be directed to Sudhir Malik (email@example.com).

 - Be at least 18 years of age

-- Provide a letter of recommendation, ideally from a STEM faculty member at their current institution
+- Letter of recommendation, ideally from a STEM faculty member at their current institution

-- Provide an unofficial transcript including course titles and overall GPA
+- Unofficial transcript including course titles and overall GPA

-- Provide a one-page resume (which includes current contact information)
+- One-page resume (which includes current contact information)

-- Provide an essay describing their interest in the internship program (max 400 words).
-The essay should describe the applicant’s interest in the program.
-For example, the applicants may wish to expand on 3 or 4 topics from the following list: their background, their skills, and strengths; what scientific topics appeal them; previous research experience, if any; what they may want to pursue as a future career; and what benefits they would like to gain from this program.
+- Essay – Describe your interest in the internship program (max 400 words).
+The essay should describe your interest in the program.
+For example, you may wish to expand on 3 or 4 topics from the following list: your background, skills, and strengths; what scientific topics appeal to you; previous research experience, if any; what you may want to pursue as a future career; and what benefits you would like to gain from this program.